mofrim/42-exam-dotfiles/readme.md

   - `d` = if some text is selected, cut current selection to clipboard
   - `dd` = cut current line to clipboard
   - `Ctrl-v` = toggle visual block mode... you got to try it :)
-  - A quick standard combo for commenting blocks code:
+  - A quick standard combo for commenting blocks of code:

     1. `O` (capital o) to go to beginning of line
     2. `Ctrl-v` to enter visual-block mode